PrincetonUniversity/job_defense_shield/README.md

 work done.

-Add the following lines to your Slurm scripts to receive an email report with memory usage information after each job finishes:
+Add the following lines to your Slurm scripts to receive an email report with GPU utilization information after each job finishes:

    #SBATCH --mail-type=end
    #SBATCH --mail-user=aturing@princeton.edu